 A supervisor is an agenda-setter that operates in a telling mode and conveys expectations.
 A supervisor has the power at their disposal that can influence the direct report’s pay, promotion, and performance evaluation.
 A coach avoids the telling mode and encourages the coachee to clarify what success means to them.
 An effective coach will orchestrate questions that foster self-discovery, personal accountability, and self-evaluation.

-- How to close the gap between what you want from your team and what you are getting?
+- How do you close the gap between what you want from your team and what you are getting?

 - What’s a supervisor’s job?